the-anna-project/annad/README.md

 In fact the aim is to implement something living.
 Something that learns and develops by itself.
 Something that solves the problems we are not capable of.
 This ambitious dream should drive this project.
 Wether it is driven by me, or somebody else, or some group of people way smarter than me.
-Live will find a way.
+Life will find a way.

 # documentation
 - [api](doc/api)